Man and woman talking to a construction worker.

 Does adding an ADU increase property taxes?

 Adding an ADU may increase your property taxes because it can add value to your property.
 The real estate resource Millionacres recommends reaching out to your county assessor’s office in advance of building to determine your tax liability.
 In addition, you should consult an accountant or tax advisor to discuss your specific situation.
-Are you ready to learn more about financing an ADU?
-Connect with a renovation loan specialist in your area to find the right loan for you.

 The above information is for educational purposes only.
 All information, loan programs and interest rates are subject to change without notice.
 All loans subject to underwriter approval.
 Terms and conditions apply.
 Always consult an accountant or tax advisor for full eligibility requirements on tax deduction.